the-engine-room/library/_posts/2015-12-07-microtasking.md

 * In-person contact: Fairplay Alliance began publishing lists of most successful volunteers, giving extra praise to those processed most contracts over which time period.
 They thought carefully about how to praise and recognise the work of each volunteer, as they found out that this was very valued; in effect, being part of a community seemed to really matter to the volunteers.
 Over time, Fairplay started organising events for them, inviting them to their office, then for bigger groups of 30-40 people, providing drinks and organising discussions.
 “These are the real things that really matter to the people; that they’re taking part with the sense of contributing to something bigger, that you show them what you’re able to do with their help.”
 * Some organisations, such as Fairplay, focused a lot of energy on launching the results of their platform publicly.
 Before they did the public launch of their data, they had a big event where all volunteers were invited, with semi-famous people present, as well as a local comic with private show.
 They awarded the most active volunteers, with gifts and printed diplomas showing how many contracts they processed.

+---

-## About ##
+## About
 This site was created by the engine room and Amnesty International to understand the ins and outs of micro-tasking to support Amnesty’s Alt Click project.

-Alt Click is a two years project funded by the [Swedish Postcode Lottery](https://www.postkodlotteriet.se) that aims to inspire a new generation of tech savvy human rights activists to take part in documenting, verifying and collating evidence of human rights abuse.
+Alt Click is a two-year project funded by the [Swedish Postcode Lottery](https://www.postkodlotteriet.se) that aims to inspire a new generation of tech savvy human rights activists to take part in documenting, verifying and collating evidence of human rights abuse.
 In this context, Amnesty is planning to use micro-tasking to invite people to analyse satellite images, verify video footage and classify large amounts of social media data.

-### Researchers ###
+### Researchers
 Milena Marin is the Senior Innovations Campaigner at Amnesty International and project manager of Alt Click.
-Get in touch to know more about Amnesty's efforts to use microtasking @milena_iul.
+Get in touch to know more about Amnesty's efforts to use microtasking [@milena_iul](https://twitter.com/milena_iul).